ThiagoMotaIta/Brand-new-Bank-Transictions-Application/README.md

 - DRY;

 ## Extra info ☕️
-- You'll need to install **[LARAVEL BREEZE](https://github.com/laravel/breeze)**, an authentication feature with Tailwind CSS, to login or register as user account.
+- You'll need to install **[LARAVEL BREEZE](https://github.com/laravel/breeze)**, an authentication feature with Tailwind CSS, to login or register an user account.
 - After running migrate command, you'll need to run Seeder command to populate tables with some users (customer and Admin)

 ## Some prints ☕️